thisRaptori/raptori/src/posts/general/always-check-your-work/post.md

 One feature I had really wanted to include was a light/dark mode toggle similar to the one on [Dan Abramov's site](https://overreacted.io/).
 I prefer dark mode, but not everyone feels the same, and it's really nice to provide the option to switch.

 The feature itself worked fine.
-The toggle icon, however, was broken - _sometimes_.
-The correct icon was rendered most of the time, but not always - and it wasn't clear at first how to replicate the issue, which is always a bad sign.
+The toggle icon, however, was broken--_sometimes_.
+The correct icon was rendered most of the time, but not always--and it wasn't clear at first how to replicate the issue, which is always a bad sign.

-The svg icons are implemented as two separate components - a `Sun` and a `Moon` - which are both exposed as part of a generic `Icon` component.
+The svg icons are implemented as two separate components--a `Sun` and a `Moon`--which are both exposed as part of a generic `Icon` component.
 The `ThemeToggle` component uses a `useRaptoriTheme` hook to switch between the two depending on the selected theme.

 Here's what the code looks like: